 ESRI's ArcGIS Desktop software contains ModelBuilder, which is a work flow tool that enables the creation and execution of consistent, repeatable models that are comprised of one or more processing steps.
 ModelBuilder can be used to ensure the integrity of a particular model or set of analytical processes through modeling, storing, and publishing complex operations and workflows.
 ModelBuilder workflows can be created and executed on both the desktop and over the web.
-Within ModelBuilder, a model consists of processes and the connections between them.

 A diagramming program with support for a wide variety of modeling languages, such as Unified Modeling Language (UML), Deployment Diagrams, Network Diagrams and many others.
 It is also extensible to accommodate custom diagrams.
 Common uses might include Entity Relationship Diagrams for databases, Class Models for object oriented languages and the creation of workflows for documenting business processes.

 OpenMI provides users with a standard interface that allows the construction of modeling workflows.
 OpenMI allows models to exchange data with each other and other modeling tools as they run, facilitating the modeling of process interactions.
 Models may come from many different sources, represent processes from different scientific domains, have different spatial and temporal resolutions, and have different spatial domains/representations.
-The OpenMI standard is defined by a set of software interfaces that a compliant model must implement.

 Platform LSF is a workload manager designed for use in large, high-performance computing environments.
 This commercial tool can be used to schedule complex scientific workflows and manage very large (up to petaFLOP scale) compute resources.
 It provides application support across distributed and heterogeneous platforms.